axemonkey/blog.clivemurray.com/src/posts/2025/of-fonts-and-monsters.md

 tags: ['post', 'Your Illustrious Host', 'This Site', 'Web Stuff']
 excerpt: Eric Gill was a bastard and I will not use his typefaces any more.
 ghost_header_image: type-cascade.jpg
-header_image_caption: Some pangrams set in OFL Sorts Mill Goudy, then effected in Photoshop
+header_image_caption: Some pangrams set in Sorts Mill Goudy, then effected in Photoshop
 ---

 I am going to try not to make this another 3000+ word rant, I swear, but there has to be *some* preamble.
 If you just want the main takeaway, however...